top of page

 The night sky has always held a fascination for me.
 Just look at the photo I took through the telescope at the Kielder Observatory with my phone, I kid you not!

-Our daughters, then 14 and 16 years old had to go on another night as spaces are limited due to COVID restrictions and the size of the observatory.
+My daughters, then 14 and 16 years old had to go on another night as spaces are limited due to COVID restrictions and the size of the observatory.
 They went to the earlier session at 8:30pm a few days later.
 Unfortunately, the skies were not as clear but we still stayed for about one and a half hours as the staff had plenty to show and tell us, including space rock samples, telescope equipment and there is always the hot chocolate.

-My husband and I also managed to be part of this session, as the sky was not co-operating, we took the slots of those who did not turn up.
+We all managed to be part of this session, as the sky was not co-operating, we took the slots of those who did not turn up.
 It is exhilarating to be on a mountain top at night and watch the light fade, with or without clouds.

 If this is something for you click on the links in this blog post to go directly to the Kielder Observatory for all their news and bookings.